clj-commons/citrus/doc/custom-handler.md

 - Completely replace Citrus multimethod dispatching with a custom handler registry

 > **Note** that breaking out of controllers as Citrus provides them impacts how
-> Citrus' `broadcast` functions work.
+> Citrus' `broadcast` functions work. `broadcast!` and `broadcast-sync!` rely
+> on what is being passed to the reconciler as `:controllers`.

 ### Recipes

-:wave: Have you used `default-handler` to do something interesting?
+:wave: Have you used `:citrus/handler` to do something interesting?
 Open a PR and share your approach here!

 #### Passing the entire state as fourth argument

 Event handlers currently take four arguments `[controller-kw event-kw event-args co-effects]`.
-As described above one motivation for default handlers has been to give event handlers access to the entire state of the application.
+As described above one motivation for custom handlers has been to give event handlers access to the entire state of the application.

-By implementing a new default handler based on [`citrus.reconciler/citrus-default-handler`](https://github.com/clj-commons/citrus/blob/220d6608c62e5deb91f0efb3ea37a6e435807148/src/citrus/reconciler.cljs#L17-L55) we can change how our controller multimethods are called, replacing the `co-effects` argument with the full state of the reconciler.
+By implementing a new handler based on [`citrus.reconciler/citrus-default-handler`](https://github.com/clj-commons/citrus/blob/220d6608c62e5deb91f0efb3ea37a6e435807148/src/citrus/reconciler.cljs#L17-L55) we can change how our controller multimethods are called, replacing the `co-effects` argument with the full state of the reconciler.

 > Co-effects are largely undocumented right now and might be removed in a
 > future release.
 Please [add a note to this